samsung-cnct/container-golang/README.md

 To run or build  your tool with the container, run

-`docker run --rm -v ${go_dir}:/go -w /go${build_dir} quay.io/samsung_cnct/golang-container:latest go build <mytool>`
+`docker run --rm -v ${go_dir}:/go -w /go${build_dir} quay.io/samsung_cnct/golang-container:latest go build <mytool.go>`

 This will build a golang binary inside the build container and place it (via the mounted volume) into your current local directory.

+*Special instructions for cross-compilation to OSX*
-Be aware that unless your local environment is a Linux environment, this binary cannot execute.
+Be aware that unless your local environment is a Linux environment, the above built binary cannot execute on a Mac.
+You must pass env variables telling the build to build for the OSX environment.

+`docker run --rm -v ${go_dir}:/go -w /go${build_dir} quay.io/samsung_cnct/golang-container:latest env GOOS=darwin GOARCH=amd64 go build <mytool.go>`

+Reference for the golang DockerHub container, including cross-compilation instructions, can be found [here](https://hub.docker.com/_/golang/)